Hilton Grand Vacations is urging a court of appeal to drop a lawsuit alleging the Timeshare giant assaulted consumers with undesirable Robocalls.

 However, Hilton Grand Vacations say the equipment they used to place the offending calls, lacked the necessary features to be considered an autodialler.
 And in September a Florida Judge ruled that the system the timeshare company used to call her required human intervention, meaning the technology HGV used, did not qualify as an automatic telephone dialling system.

 Following the Judge’s ruling in favour of Hilton Grand Vacations, Melanie Glasser is taking her suit to the Court Of Appeal to reverse the decision.
 She says material facts were missing from the ruling about the functionality of HGV’s dialling system.
-This included whether the agents who send numbers to the dialling equipment, have any discretion about who receives the calls or how frequently they are called.
+This included whether the agents who send numbers to the dialling equipment, have any prudence about who receives the calls or how frequently they are called.

 In 2012, Hilton Grand Vacations was in court facing a similar suit, and says since then they have spent considerable resources ensuring its systems and practices comply.
 According to HGV, their system is deliberately designed to be incapable of dialling any numbers automatically and a human being is required to initiate every call.
 The case continues, and the Court Of Appeal will now review the case.